edoreld/free_books_from_springer/README.md

-# Free books from springer
+# Free books from Springer

 This is a list of books that Springer has made available for free until the end of July.